 About

-I am currently an engineering leader in the Creative Cloud group at Adobe.
+I am currently an engineering leader in the Adobe Cloud Platforms and Collaboration team at Adobe.

 In past roles, I've gained experience as an IC and engineering manager working in payment processing, social networking, finance, e-commerce, marketing, and SaaS contexts utilizing a variety of programming languages, frameworks, and stacks.